 One important item to consider is the hoop size.
 Each machine has specific hoops it can handle and you cannot upgrade to larger hoops in the future.
-So, if you purchase a machine which has a largest hoop of 5" x 7", you will not be able to purchase a larger hoop later.
+So, if you purchase a machine which has the largest hoop of 5" x 7", you will not be able to purchase a larger hoop later.

 What type of stabilizer should I use when embroidering on a t-shirt?

 I recommend that you use a sticky back stabilizer like Sulky Sticky Tear Away stabilizer (look for a link below).
 I find this stabilizer works best for t-shirts because they are so stretchy and this stabilizer will keep the t-shirt from stretching or shifting during the stitching.

 If you have a very dense design that needs more stabilization, take a piece of cutaway or another piece of tear-away stabilizer and slide it under your hoop before starting to stitch.

 With a single needle machine, like mine, the machine stops between each color so that you can change the thread.
 There are multi-needle machines in which you can load multiple colors at once and then it can automatically switch for you.

 - Pick out thread colors and organize them in order of use so they are ready and handy to use as you stitch the design.

 - The self-adhesive tear-away stabilizer is recommended because it will prevent the t-shirt fabric from stretching out of shape during embroidering.